charlesRepo/StoryScroll/replit.md

 - **Components**: Full-screen story cards with a paper-like, minimalist design, off-white backgrounds, larger titles, and optimized typography (Merriweather for content, Inter for UI) for readability.
 Includes a sticky filter bar and bottom navigation.
 - **Branding**: "Story Scroll" logotype with a sleeping scroll character logo, integrated into the AuthScreen and a branded header bar using the logo's color palette.
 - **Interaction**: TikTok-style vertical swipe for story browsing.
 Loading spinners with minimum display times provide user feedback during filter changes.
 End-of-feed messages indicate when no more stories are available.
 - **Onboarding**: Enhanced `AuthScreen` and a dismissible `FeedWelcomeBanner` introduce new users to the app's purpose and core features.
+Both use unified intro messaging: "Story Scroll helps parents discover the perfect bedtime story.
+Browse hundreds of classic tales, create custom AI-powered stories for your child, and share your favorites with other parents.
+Filter by age and language to find exactly what you need."

 ### Technical Implementation
 - **Frontend**: React with TypeScript (Vite), shadcn/ui (Radix UI primitives), Tailwind CSS.
 State managed with TanStack React Query (server state/API caching) and React Context API (authentication).
 Wouter for client-side routing.